nihavi/CRElection/README.md

-#Portal for Class Representative Elections
+#A simple portal for onsite Elections

 ##Why use paper when you have a computer?